PSHE and Citizenship

 A range of teaching strategies will be used as appropriate.
 These will include:

-Circle time, role play, discussion – whole class, small group, 1:1, workshops, visitors e.g. PC, Fire Brigade, School Health Advisor etc, stories e.g. exploring behaviour of characters, creative activities, and pupil initiated activities.
+Circle time, role play, discussion – whole class, small group, 1:1, workshops, visitors e.g. LFC Foundation, Gangs Workshops, Fire Brigade etc, stories e.g. exploring behaviour of characters, creative activities, and pupil initiated activities.

 Teachers will choose the method most appropriate for their whole class to meet the objectives of the lesson.
-The PSHE and Citizenship curriculum will be linked to our work towards the National Healthy Schools Award status.
-All classes use circle time to promote and discuss issues within PSHE and Citizenship, and where appropriate we follow the Quality Circle Time model.
+The PSHE and RHE curriculum will be linked to our work towards the Gold Health and Well-Being Award.

 Equal Opportunities